AzmanIstiaq/EventHub/README.md

 ## Testing

+In order to run tests, mvn must be installed.
+This can be verified by running `mvn -version` in a terminal.

-In order to run tests, navigate to the root directory of the project in a terminal, and run the following command:
+Navigate to the root directory of the project in a terminal, and run the following command:

 `mvn clean test`

+On Windows/Powershell, you may need to use `.\mvnw.cmd clean test` or `./mvnw clean test` instead.

 This will run all tests, and provide a summary of the results in the terminal.

+Otherwise, the tests can also be run be right-clicking the `src/test/java/au/edu/rmit/sept/webapp` folder in an IDE such as IntelliJ, and selecting the option to run all tests.

 ## Other Notes:
 - The current set up retains data between runs, so any changes made to the database will persist.
-If you wish to reset the database, you can do so by running the following commands in a terminal:
+If you wish to reset the database, you can do so by running the following commands in a terminal (these commands should work for all OS):

 ```bash
 docker-compose down -v
 docker-compose up --build
 ```

-- The application can be stopped by pressing `CTRL + C` in the terminal where it is running, and then running `docker-compose down` to stop and remove the containers.
+- The application can be stopped by pressing `CTRL + C` in the terminal where it is running, and then running `docker-compose down` (this command should work for all OS) to stop and remove the containers.

 - If an image fails to upload when interacting with your event as an organiser, choose a smaller image, as there is a size limit on uploads.